dimitryvoronov/vault-sidecar/README.md

-# vault-sidecar
+# hashicorp-sidecar

-This is a custom sidecar for configuring vault
+Sidecar for hashicorp vault